chippmann/androidpublisher/CONFIGURATION_OF_GOOGLE_SERVICE_ACCOUNT.md

 > Note: This guide is simplified.
 For further information look at Google's documentation or find dedicated examples online.

+## 1. Create / Select a Google Cloud Project

 A Google Service Account must be created / configured in a Google Cloud Project.
-There are two approaches to achieve this.
+There are two approaches to achieve this, select either 1.1. or 1.2.

-## Create a new Google Cloud Project directly from the Google Play Console
+### 1.1.
+Create a new Google Cloud Project directly from the Google Play Console

 1. Go to [Google Play Console](https://play.google.com/apps/publish)
 2. Go to "Setup > API Access" and select the option to create a project for you.

-## Alternative: Use an existing Google Cloud Project or create a Google Cloud Project manually.
+### 1.2.
+Use an existing Google Cloud Project or create a Google Cloud Project manually.

 1. Go to [Google Cloud Console](https://console.cloud.google.com)
 2. Create a new project or select an existing one